-- 1. We are St Thomas More Catholic Primary School at Oxford Road, Kidlington, Oxford OX5 1EA. - 2.
-Being a Catholic education provider, we work closely with the School's Diocesan Authority, the School's Trustees, the Local Authority, the Birmingham Diocesan Education Service and the Department for Education and may share the information you provide on this application form if we consider it necessary in order to fulfill our functions. - 4.
+- 1. We are St Thomas More Catholic Primary School at Oxford Road, Kidlington, Oxford, 0X5 1EA. - 2.
+Being a Catholic education provider, we work closely with the School's Diocesan Authority, the School's Trustees, the Local Authority, the Birmingham Diocesan Education Service and the Department for Education and may share the information you provide on this application form if we consider it necessary in order to fulfil our functions. - 3.
+The person responsible for data protection within our school is the Headteacher and you can contact them with questions relating to our handling of the data.
+You can contact them by email: office@stthomas-more.org.uk. - 4.
 We require the information we have requested for reasons relating to our functions as the admission authority of the school. - 5.
 It is necessary for us to process personal data for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller (Article 6(1)(e) of the GDPR). - 6.
 To the extent that you have shared any special categories of data this will not be shared with any third parties except as detailed in paragraph 2 above, unless a legal obligation should arise. - 7.
 It is necessary for us to process special category data for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller (Article 6(1)(e) of the GDPR).
-Additionally processing is necessary for reasons of substantial public interest on the basis of Union or UK law, which is proportionate to the aim pursued and which contains appropriate safeguards (Article 9(2)(g) of the GDPR). - 8.
+Additionally processing is necessary for reasons of substantial public interest on the basis of Union or Member State law which is proportionate to the aim pursued and which contains appropriate safeguards (Article 9(2)(g) of the GDPR). - 8.
 If the application is successful, the information you have provided on this will be migrated to the school's enrolment system, and the data will be retained and processed on the basis of the school's fair processing notice and data protection policies which apply to that data. - 9.
 If the application is unsuccessful, the application form and any documents submitted in support of the application will be destroyed after a period of 12 months.
 The school may keep a simple record of all applications and their outcome as part of their permanent archives in accordance with the school's data retention policy. - 10.
 To read about your individual rights you can refer to the school's fair processing notice and data protection policies. - 11.
-If you wish to complain about how we have collected and processed the information you have provided on this form, you can make a complaint to our organisation by Complaints procedure.
+If you wish to complain about how we have collected and processed the information you have provided on this form, you can make a complaint to our organisation by our complaints procedure.
 If you are unhappy with how your complaint has been handled, you can contact the Information Commissioner's Office via their website at ico.org.uk

 I confirm that I have read the Admissions Policy of the school and that the information I have provided is correct.
-I understand that I must notify the school immediately if there is any change to these details and that, should any information I have given prove to be inaccurate, the Board of Directors may withdraw any offer of a place even if the child has already started school.
+I understand that I must notify the school immediately if there is any change to these details and that, should any information I have given prove to be inaccurate, the Local Governing Body may withdraw any offer of a place even if the child has already started school.